HasanAlasker/HasanAlasker/README.md

 - 🎨 Front-End Engineer and UI/UX Designer with a passion for clean, impactful interfaces
 - 🌍 Based in Jordan
-- 🌐 Built numerous professional websites, currently focusing on cross-platform mobile development
+- 🌐 Developed multiple professional websites, with a current focus on cross-platform mobile development.
 - 📁 [Hasan's Portfolio](https://hasan-alasker.netlify.app)
 - 💼 [LinkedIn](https://www.linkedin.com/in/hasan-alasker-58682335a/)
 - ✉️ Contact: hasanalasker.contact@gmail.com